browndw/textstat_tools/README.md

-## This repository has been depricated.
+## This repository has been deprecated.

 The updated repsoitory is at [cmu.textstat](https://github.com/browndw/cmu.textstat)